dawidkaluza/world-cup-score-board/README.md

 - should it be possible to reduce score by more than two goals for one team? realistically, not really, think about that
 - impl null checking in public methods
+- in tests, extract ScoreboardService and Scoreboard to class fields
+- remove parameterless constructors from ScoreboardService